Hobist-social-app/frontend/README.md

 ## Future plans

     - Set up ci/cd for better/safer deployment
+    - move from vercel to VPS

 ## Known bugs
     - There is a problem with logging out of account. app should redirect you to /login but vercel throws 404 error page.
-Not sure if it is code bug or bad vercel setup.
+Cause could be bad vercel setup.